A Procedural World Generation Framework for Systematic Evaluation of Continual Learning: Deep Continual Learning Experiments

 Each scenario is captured in a video sequence of $960 \times 540$ resolution, consisting of multiple approximately 15 minutes long sub-sequences with 150 sampled street segments, and a respective test set video.
+We base encoders, and the VAE decoder, on the popular four convolutional layer architecture of Radford et al. \cite{Radford2016}, without temporal dependency and thus a frame-wise prediction.
+In all our models we make use of a single classification head for all tasks in the presented sequence.

+We presently focus on monitoring of simple classification accuracy and train the neural networks to full convergence on a sub-sequence before proceeding.
+That is, the train sets only ever consist of data from the current sub-sequence/time-step.
+In contrast, the test set accumulates data successively.
+To give an example based on the class incremental scenario, the train set of task 1 thus consists of the omnipresent background class and trees, whereas task 2 consists of data featuring background and cars.
+In contrast, the test set accumulates observed classes and the test accuracy is measured over all classes seen up to the present time step, i.e. task 2 would classify background, trees and cars.
+This procedure mimics the typically conducted evaluation in class incremental learning scenarios, in which the test performance provides a rather direct indication whether the former tasks are being catastrophically forgotten in continuous optimization.

-We base encoders, and the decoder of the variational auto-encoder, on the popular four convolutional layer architecture of Radford et al. \cite{Radford2016}, without temporal dependency and thus a frame-wise prediction, where all models use a single classification head for all tasks in the presented training sequence.
-We currently focus on monitoring of simple classification accuracy and train the neural network to full convergence on a sub-sequence before proceeding.
-The accuracy of the investigated continual learning techniques is compared to the maximally achievable upper-bound accuracy, assuming the upfront presence of the entire video, and a naive continued training, where training greedily continues only on the current sub-sequence without any mechanism to prevent catastrophic interference.
+As such, the overall objective grows in complexity over time, along with the number of tasks presented.
+The accuracy of the investigated continual learning techniques is thus compared to the maximally achievable upper-bound accuracy, assuming the upfront presence of the entire video, and a naive continued training, where training greedily continues only on the current sub-sequence without any mechanism to prevent catastrophic interference.
 To provide information on the statistical deviation of all approaches, each experiment has been repeated $5$ times.
-A detailed account of the training, its hyper-parameters and how datasets were generated can be found in the appendix.
+A detailed account of the training, it's hyper-parameters and how datasets were generated can be found in the appendix.
 Our code is an extension of the public OCDVAE codebase \cite{Mundt2020a} in combination with the Avalanche \cite{Lomonaco2021} continual learning library.
-It is available at: \url{github.com/TimmHess/OCDVAEContinualLearning}.
+It is available at: \url{https://github.com/TimmHess/OCDVAEContinualLearning}.